 Get an up-close look at the creatures swimming offshore at NYC’s own aquarium.
 Curious kids get to see a living re-creation of the Pacific coastline and catch sight of various East River species.
 Each day, there’s a lively sea lion show at the Aquatheater (11am, 1pm and 3:30pm), plus feedings for the sea lions, sea otters, penguins, seals and walruses for families to watch.
 Visit Glover's Reef, a 150,000-gallon tank stocked with about 35 species of marine life from the coast of Belize, including jawfish and moray eels.
-Pop into the 4-D Theater to watch “The Great Jelly Rescue,” starring Spongebob SquarePants (open daily, shows run approximately every 15 minutes), and get excited for “Ocean Wonders: Sharks!” which will open on June 30, 2018.
+Pop into the 4-D Theater to watch Ice Age: No Time for Nuts 4–D, (open daily, shows run approximately every 15 minutes), and get excited for “Ocean Wonders: Sharks!” which will open on June 30, 2018.
 Please note that a good portion of the aquarium is still under construction and in the process of being remodeled after damage from Hurrican Sandy.

 You've made the schlep to Yankee Stadium and Citi Field, but have you enjoyed a ballgame at this scenic stadium, just a stone's throw from the Coney Island beach and boardwalk?
 Bring young sluggers to watch the Brooklyn Cyclones play other minor-league teams through early September.
-Check ahead of time for promotions and fun themes like "90's Nickelodeon Night."
 Make sure to stick around afterward on select days to let the tykes run bases like the pros and to take in a post-game fireworks show from their seats.
-Tickets $10–$19.

 Refurbished a few years back after damage sustained by Hurricane Sandy, the pier is back and better than ever.
 Ogle the awesome ocean views and fishermen looking to score the day’s catch.
 A wooden, wavy seating area mimics the rhythm and flow of the sea, inviting you to recline in its swell while remaining all nice and dry.

-Get ready to tilt your head back!
 The famed Cyclone roller coaster and Deno's Wonder Wheel sponsor a stunning fireworks display every Friday night at 9:30pm (June–the weekend before Labor Day), and the Brooklyn Cyclones shoot off their own after select Saturday games.
 Plus, expect an Independence Day fireworks display to rival that of Macy's at MCU Park's FourthFest.
 See the website for an updated schedule.